guceda/menu-opt/README.md

 - _Random_: Returns a menu sample by randomly shuffling its elements.

-- _Permutation_: Generates all permutations of an array..
+- _Permutation_: Generates all permutations of an array.

 ### Optimizers: